 Can the Bulgarian system be used for powerlifting?

-The Bulgarian system was developed by Ivan Abadjiev and was the reason for Bulgarias great success in weightlifting in the late 1900’s.
-It’s a greatly misunderstood system, often explained by people who haven’t lived it, nor learned it from someone who lived it.
-The focus is on highly specific exercises (primarily the competition lifts and squats) with a high frequency of near-maximal and maximal weights.
+The Bulgarian system was developed by Ivan Abadjiev and was the reason for Bulgaria's great success in weightlifting in the late 1900’s.
+It’s a greatly misunderstood system, often explained by people who haven’t lived it or even learned it from someone who lived it.
+The focus is on highly specific movements (primarily the competition lifts and squats) with a high frequency of near-maximal and maximal weights.

 What one needs to understand is that the Bulgarian system isn’t synonymous with training in Bulgaria.
 The system found its way to many other countries and is still used today.
-Conversely, not all head coaches in Bulgaria have used the system of Ivan Abadjiev, even if they likely have been inspired by it by growing up in it.
+Also remember that not all head coaches in Bulgaria have used the system of Ivan Abadjiev, even if they likely have been inspired by it by growing up in it.

 Whenever the question about using the Bulgarian system for powerlifting is brought up all kinds of negative responses come out of people who have no history of the system.
 Let’s address some of them.

-You can’t train the powerlifts as often and as heavy because they have an eccentric phase while the Olympic lifts do not
+You can’t train the powerlifts the same because they have an eccentric phase

-Speaking of the squat, for some reason a lot of people seem to assume that squatting is so taxing it can’t be done daily like in Bulgaria.
-I remember being told that the squat with the bar on the back is what we do when we are tired.
+For some reason even a lot of non-powerlifters seem to assume that squatting is so taxing it can’t be done daily like in Bulgaria.
+I remember being told the squat with the bar on the back is what we do when we are tired.
 Anecdotally I see clean & jerk taking a lot more out of people than the squat does.
 Bulgarian lifters squat multiple times per day, surely you can do it once per day.

 What about the bench press?

 As for pressing, it can most certainly be done the Bulgarian way and it was in fact when the clean & press was part of the Olympics.
 I know this from personal conversations with people who were on the Bulgarian national team at the time.
-Keep in mind that the Olympic press was in many ways harder on the body than the bench press, which is why many were happy to see it go.
+Keep in mind that the Olympic press was in many ways harder on the body than the bench press, which is one of the reasons many were happy to see it go.

 Deadlifting a lot will kill you